- Explore Your Options

 - College Search Strategies

-There are over 2,000 four-year U.S. colleges.
-No wonder finding the right ones can feel overwhelming.
-Here's how to get going.
+There are more than 2,000 four-year colleges in the U.S. No wonder applying to college can feel overwhelming!
+Here's how to get started on your college search.

 Doing an effective college search will help you trade your "getting-in" anxiety for a growing sense of excitement about your upcoming college life.
 In fact, just looking for colleges will teach you a great deal about what you really want.

-It's best not to blindly look for colleges without some idea of what you are looking for.
+It's best not to blindly hunt for colleges without some idea of what you are looking for.
 Here are three easy ways to get started.

 - Search based on college features.
-If you have a few priority college requirements in mind, you can search for colleges with those qualities.
+If you know that certain college qualities are high priorities for you, search for colleges with those qualities.
 How to Choose Your Top College Priorities can help you sort out the college features most important to you.

 - Search based on college location.
 Want a school within a certain number of miles from home?
 Is there a city or region you would love to experience?
 Search for a variety of colleges located where you would like to live during your college years.

-The most effective way to search for colleges is to use an online search tool with a wide variety of college features to choose from, such as College Match.
+One of the most effective ways to search for colleges is to use an online search tool with a wide variety of college features, such as College Match.
 College Match lets you search for colleges based on a variety of factors, including geographic location, size, admission rate, financial friendliness, diversity, majors offered, and more.

 Learn More About the Colleges You Find

 Once you have a list of six to eight colleges that meet some or all of your criteria, dive in and find out more about them.
-Research them online, visit their websites, take their virtual tours, read their brochures, and look them up in a college guidebook.
+Research them online, visit their websites and YouTube channels, take their virtual tours, or look them up in a college guidebook.
 If a college looks like it could be the right fit, visit the campus.
-If you can't visit, experience some campuses nearby to help you visualize yourself in college.
+If you can’t visit, tour some nearby colleges that have features similar to that college.

-As You Search, Learn More About What You Want in a College
+Searching Helps You Learn More About What You Want

-- Will I be able to accomplish my educational goals in this college?
+- Will I be able to accomplish my educational goals at this college?

 - Will I experience the level of challenge appropriate for me?

-- Will I have the learning experiences that suit me?
+- Will I have the learning and social experiences that suit me?

-- Will I be able to participate in activities that seem interesting?
+- Will I be able to participate in activities that interest me?

 - Do I feel excited about this college?
 Why?
 Or why not?